 Math art projects like this Pi Skyline are my favorite way to get my older son’s creative juices flowing.
 It’s also a great Pi Day activity!
-He loves making tessellations, spirolaterals, drawing with a compass and other math tools.
-The idea of creating a cityscape out of graphing pi was something we did last year to celebrate Pi Day (March 14).
+My little math nerd loves making tessellations, spirolaterals, drawing with a compass and other math tools.
+The idea of creating a cityscape out of graphing the numbers in pi was something we invented last year to celebrate Pi Day (March 14).
 We tried it again this past week and Kiddo was even more into it!

-Even if your children’s ability to understand pi is less than perfect, they can still participate in this math art project, and of course it is easily adaptable.
-Kids can make graphed skylines without ever involving the numbers of pi.
-(Sidenote: once you and your kids have explored pi, be sure to move on to a Fibonacci art project!)
+Kids don’t need to be advanced mathematicians to participate in this math art project, and of course it is easily adaptable for kids of all ages.
+Kids can make graphed skylines with any series of numbers but it becomes much more fun as a way to celebrate Pi Day and you need a creative Pi Day project.
+(Side note: once you and your kids have explored pi, be sure to move on to a Fibonacci art project!)

 Pi, or π, is the ratio of the circumference of a circle to the diameter.
 It is an irrational number, a little mystifying and a whole lot of fun to use in art.